 This vegan pulled pork recipe is made with jackfruit and creates a delicious sandwich served topped with creamy coleslaw.
-It’s packed with tasty BBQ flavours from a homemade sauce.
+It’s packed with tasty BBQ flavors from a homemade sauce.

 This recipe is fantastic to serve to anyone because pulled jackfruit can truly satisfy even the most meat-loving people you know!
 Vegan pulled pork sandwiches truly confirm that you can make anything vegan and unbelievably delicious.

 Skill: Easy | Time: 1 hr 20 min | Servings: 4

 Get the Veg Out newsletter for new vegan recipes + nutrition content!